portlandcodeschool/primer/_posts/assignments/2015-03-09-02-create-your-notebook.md

 Objectives
 ==========

+Successful students will be able to perform the following:

 0. Create a site from a common industry-standard template
+0. Read existing professional code in order to make original changes
 0. Employ a card-based user interface design language
+0. Transform a wireframe design to structural, semantic HTML5
 0. Create a simple responsive layout using flexbox
 0. Create a fixed navigation menu
-0. Use semantic HTML5 markup
 0. Practice git branching and merging
-0. Publish the site using github pages
+0. Publish custom bespoke sites using github pages

 Overview
 ========
 The site for this assignment is your own personal web development notebook.
 You will start this page during this assignment and add to it each week.
 For an example, see [Stephanie Argy's journal](http://stephanieargy.github.io/journal/)

+We strongly recommend that you work in pairs, organizing your study time to work together and support each other.
+Each of you will produce your own site, but you will be able to share techniques and troubleshooting.

 Resources
 =========

 Please visit the following resources.

 * [HTML 5 Boilerplate](https://html5boilerplate.com/)
 * [Why cards are the future of the web](https://blog.intercom.io/why-cards-are-the-future-of-the-web/)
 * [The Complete Guide to an Effective Card-Style Interface Design](https://blog.intercom.io/why-cards-are-the-future-of-the-web/)